WWE News: Goldberg May Be Retiring Now?

 “The rumor is Goldberg is gone after WrestleMania, and if so, he will drop the title to Lesnar.
 The thing is, Lesnar doesn’t really need the win or rub like other wrestlers in the company, so Goldberg could win the match like he has been doing against Lesnar and still “go out on his back” with Braun Strowman coming to the ring and destroying him.
 This way, Goldberg retires as champ, and Strowman gets a major push for ending his career.”

-It should be interesting to see how the WWE develops the Brock Lesnar story line in the future, now that it doesn’t seem like he will be fighting Goldberg again in the future.
+It should be interesting to see how the WWE develops the Brock Lesnar storyline in the future, now that it doesn’t seem like he will be fighting Goldberg again in the future.

 So, wrestling fans, now it’s your turn: what do you think of this latest round of WWE news reports?
 Do you think that Goldberg should retire, now that he lost the Universal Championship?